 My students have preferences about who they share flats/bedrooms with, can this be guaranteed?

-Can adult students be housed with junior
+Can students over 18, be housed with students under 18?

 Can students call home on arrival?

-What meals will my student receive
+What meals will my student receive on arrival day?

 What is the menu like at the school?